real-itu/minecraft-rpc/README.md

 The interface is defined using [gRPC](https://grpc.io).
 Read the definition at [src/main/proto/minecraft.proto](src/main/proto/minecraft.proto)

+See [clients](clients) for generated clients and examples

-Using the interface definition file you can generate clients for any programming language you like.
+Using the interface definition file you can generate clients for (almost) any programming language you like.
 See [https://grpc.io/docs/languages/](https://grpc.io/docs/languages/)